Experienced Akita Breeder Refuses to Sell a Puppy to His Brother Because He Believes He Can't Handle One and Gets Criticized by Some Family Members

 Understanding these motivations can lead to more informed and compassionate decision-making in family contexts.

-Any breed can be bad without training
+Any breed can be problematic without training.

 This is true:

-People should think:
+People should consider:

 Navigating Family Conflict